Next: About this document ...

 , is a random sequence.
 Also, the number of customers

-who came in the interval is a random variable
+who came in the interval

 (process).
 Such a process is right continuous, as indicated by the graph in